-8.20.
-PRIOR LEARNING ASSESSMENT
+8.13.
+PRIOR LEARNING ASSESSMENT (PLA)

-- 8.20.1.
-FPSE recommends that all Prior Learning Assessment (PLA) work be integrated into faculty workloads and not be paid on a piece-work or overload basis and, further, that both PLA advising and assessing work should be done only by faculty.
-(1997) - 8.20.2.
-FPSE accepts the following principles concerning contractual workload implications of Prior Learning Assessment (PLA): - (a) PLA work will be recognized as and integrated into faculty workloads. - (b) PLA work includes classroom based and individual advising; classroom based and individual assessment; training and upgrading.
+- (a) PLA work will be recognized as and integrated into faculty workloads. - (b) PLA work includes classroom based and individual advising; classroom based and individual assessment; training and upgrading.
 The determination of workload shall include: - (i) average number of hours required for PLA work by [program] in each [department]; - (ii) regular workload in each program and/or department as defined by the collective agreement. - (c) There will be a local Joint Committee (labour management) to examine and to recommend a means of averaging workload by: - (i) reducing the number of students in the same or subsequent semester, course, year; - (ii) reducing the number of courses in the same or subsequent semester, course, year; - (iii) reducing other accountable time. - (d) The employer will provide adequate paid time for training for faculty in PLA work. - (e) PLA work is voluntary, and faculty will not be assigned PLA work.
 The work should be shared as widely as possible within one department or program among those with the interest and expertise, and not necessarily on a seniority basis.
-Further, wherever possible, preference for this work should be given to those who have less than a full-time workload. - (f) The employer shall count PLA work as part of regular workload for purposes of pay, benefits, and seniority.
+Further, wherever possible, preference for this work should be given to those who have less than a full-time workload.

+(f) The employer shall count PLA work as part of regular workload for purposes of pay, benefits, and seniority.